Nahr as-Sinn

 Nahr as-Sinn (نهر السن) is a river in Syria which marks the borders between Tartus Governorate and Latakia Governorate.

 History

 In ancient times, the river was called "Siyannu" which marked the southern borders of Ugarit.

 Course

 Nahr as-Sinn rises in a plain area in Tartus Governorate and runs to the west to finally flow into the Mediterranean Sea south of Arab al-Mulk.
-Despite of its length which is only 6 km, it is considered the richest river in Syria.
+Despite its length which is only 6 km, it is considered the richest river in Syria.